 I’m fast approaching the 10 year anniversary of Game-Changer in a few weeks.
 Yes, I’ve been writing here for 10 years!
 Time flies.
 I remember when I started blogging and had 16 different topical blogs at one point; insane.
-That was me finding my way around my interests and deciding what to focus on; otherwise I was everywhere and nowhere at the same time.
+That was me finding my way around my interests and deciding what to focus on and learning how to blog with a how to create a blog article; otherwise I was everywhere and nowhere at the same time.

 Initially, as I wrote recently, I didn’t start a blog for marketing and business development reasons.
 I started it primarily for two reasons:

 - To have a place where I could share my thoughts and ideas on whatever topic I felt is important; adding value to people who read them.

 That last part is important because it’s why I’m writing this post.
 Even after I’ve written for all of this time I don’t see myself as a writer; strange.
 But I must be doing something right because I get a lot of questions about writing, and I think right now is a good moment to reflect on what I’ve learned from writing a blog for 10 years.

 With that said, here are my 5 lessons on writing from 10 years of blogging:

 Back when I started blogging I had 16 different topical blogs because I have many interests; I soon figured out I needed to focus on just one.
 My blog didn’t get picked up immediately, it took some time before I started seeing repeat traffic and subscribers.
 Yet, I never got discouraged because I knew that my mindset would challenge and polarize people.